Ways neighbors can celebrate and honor Juneteenth

 Regardless of what might come next, formerly enslaved people in Galveston celebrated after the announcement.
 The following year, freedmen in Texas organized the first of what became the annual celebration of “Jubilee Day” on June 19.
 Early celebrations were used as political rallies to give voting instructions to newly freed slaves.
 The holiday we now know as Juneteenth arose out of these festivities, and spread beyond Texas as a day for everyone in this country to remember and reckon with our painful history.

-While Juneteenth is not a national holiday (yet), the Senate unanimously approved the move for it to become a federal holiday this week, 47 states officially recognize it as such, and countless communities across the country recognize it through various events, including parades, concerts, speaker series, etc. However, the underlying significance can’t be lost.
+Juneteenth became a federal holiday in June 2021, and countless communities across the country recognize it through various events, including parades, concerts, speaker series, etc. However, the underlying significance can’t be lost.
 In the country’s ongoing effort to increase awareness around Black lives and what protects them, it’s crucial that we also bring to light the relevance of this holiday to current events.

 Home, to me, is a verb.
 It’s the act of participating in the living conditions and surroundings in my daily life, and the act of collectively accumulating some of my most treasured possessions.
 Community, then, is a natural outgrowth of what I value in my house.
 Those surroundings, those collective precious memories and traditions coming together to recognize that we are stronger together, better together, and create our home together.